Fiserv/firstvision-apac/docs/APIs/Account-Management/Update-Token-Suppress-Indicator.md

 # Update Token Supress Indicator

-This service is used to update the token supress Indicator for given account.
+This API is used to update the token supress Indicator for given account Id.

 ## Endpoint